October 28th, 2019

 Distance in miles: 33.1

-I wake up a lot during the night because the wind is rustling my tent.
-But I don’t mind because the view out my window is so lovely.
-I just gaze at the stars and fall back asleep.
-It’s so warm that I can’t even put my feet inside my quilt’s footbox at first.
+I woke up a lot during the night because the wind was rustling my tent.
+But I didn’t mind because the view out my window was so lovely.
+I just gazed at the stars and fell back asleep.
+It was so warm that I couldn’t even put my feet inside my quilt’s footbox at first.
 It’s nice to be this warm.
 While packing in the morning, I was able to take off almost all my layers.
 The early morning was very pleasant but I worried that I would be suffering from the heat later on.
 One consolation was that I’d be following the Gila River for about 15 miles, so I could jump in the river to cool off if necessary.

-The rest of the afternoon involves a slog up a big hill.
-I carry extra water because I’m suspect of the only 2 water sources ahead.
-It’s a good thing I do because the first trough has disgusting water, along with a dead cow next to it.
-The water smells so bad that I don’t even want to put any in my container.
-The next trough is empty with a pipe dripping only the tiniest amount.
-It would take days to collect any water.
+The rest of the afternoon involved a slog up a big hill.
+I carried extra water because I was suspect of the only 2 water sources ahead.
+It was a good thing I did because the first trough had disgusting water, along with a dead cow next to it.
+The water smelled so bad that I would have permanently contaminated any container used to collect it.
+The next trough was empty with a pipe dripping only the tiniest amount.
+It would have taken days to collect any water.
 I hiked another few miles and pitched my tent in a small wash where the sand was flat and clear of prickly plants.